Zabrane/qlnd/doc/channelBalancing.md

 cltv_delta     | 1000
 ```

 The qloopd.q script assumes loopd is running on the localhost and listening on the default port of 8081.
-In addition,
+Also,
 it assumes the TLS certificate is in the default location of $HOME/.lnd.
 If this is not the case, then the following
-functions are provided to overwrite both the URL and TLS location.
+functions will overwrite both the URL and TLS location.

 ```q
 q).loopd.setURL["http://xxx.xxx.xxx.xx:8082/v1/loop/"]